 We will use only vetted up-to-date medical and public health information from reliable sources to make decisions.
 We will obey the laws and guidelines set by the State of Iowa and guidelines given by the CDC.
 We may hold ourselves to an even more stringent standard.
 We will be transparent with the congregation and consider their input.
 We will apply all recommendations consistently, not making exceptions for individual desires, renters, status at UUS, or financial impact.

 Monitoring COVID Rates

-The COVID Team will monitor county data on a weekly basis.
-Monthly meeting minutes will be submitted to the board in advance of board meting.
-Metrics must be met for one month before reopening suggested.
-Specific recommendations for reopening will be made to the Board based on scientific approaches at the time.
-Recommendations for changing the phases for reopening or guidelines will be made as science and data change.
+The phases of our Reopening Plan correspond with the risk levels provided by COVID Act Now for Johnson County.
+The data on this site is updated weekly on Thursdays, reflecting the state of Iowa’s reporting schedule.
+Monthly meeting minutes will be submitted to the board in advance of board meeting.
+Recommendations for changing the phases for reopening or guidelines will be made as science and data change, holding this information together with our covenantal concern for all members of our congregation and our responsibility to the larger community, both vaccinated and unvaccinated.
 The Board has the ultimate decision-making authority for the safety of all attending UUS.

 For all phases, people at risk (including those over 60 years) are encouraged to stay home.
 Sick or exposed people should stay home.
 Anyone who tests positive for COVID after visiting UUS MUST inform a member of the staff.

 While UUS supports everyone getting a vaccine who can do so, we will not require everyone to receive the vaccine when we are able to gather again, understanding that many people, including most children and youth, are not able to be vaccinated at this time, and that people who cannot be vaccinated may not be comfortable sharing that information.

 Severe Risk/Dark Red (over 75 daily new cases per 100,000).